awslabs/aws-encryption-sdk-specification/changes/2023_7_12_update-keystore-structure/proposal.md

 This change will invalidate existing keystore tables.
 Given that the current code is in developer preview this is an acceptable risk.
-The library is documents as not ready for production workloads.
+The library is documented as not ready for production workloads.

 ## Reference-level Explanation